 Fun and enjoyment are the main attributes of this auspicious period.
 Since time immemorial, Indian people have a deep reverence for Diwali and they commemorate it in their own unique ways.
 They offer prayers to Goddess Lakshmi and Lord Rama in order to make their lives more enriching in many ways.
 They observe fasting, set off firecrackers, prepare special foods, and share happiness with each other.

 More importantly, during this period people have a peculiar penchant for their respective traditional dresses.
-Along with the fervour of glorious rituals, people love to decorate themselves with ethnic wears and other cultural accessories.
-At the same time the young population is experimenting with various fusion wears, too.
+Along with the fervor of glorious rituals, people love to decorate themselves with ethnic wears and other cultural accessories.
+At the same time, the young population is experimenting with various fusion wears, too.